DJSweder/MetaRekordFixer/README.md

 # How the Application Works

 The application uses direct access to the rekordbox<sup>TM</sup> database, which is usually located at `%appdata%/Roaming/Pioneer/rekordbox` under the filename `master.db`.
 This location must be specified in the Settings.
 Backups of this database are also stored here.
 Format conversion is performed using the external tools ffprobe and ffmpeg from the `/tools` folder in the application`s installation directory.
+*Important notice:*
+                    *1. The Rekordbox<sup>TM</sup> software must not be running while working in the application.*
+                    *2. The application is designed to work with a local database file, so the correct functionality of the application is not guaranteed if the database file is located on a network drive.*

 # Installation

 Currently available for Windows only.
 The installer can be downloaded from [releases page](../../releases/latest); simply run it and follow the steps.
-Administrator rights are not required, as the application-including conversion tools-installs to `%appdata%/Local/Programs/MetaRekordFixer`.
+Administrator rights are not required, because the application is installed in `%appdata%/Local/Programs/MetaRekordFixer`.
+During the installation, ffmpeg and ffprobe, which are needed for file conversion, will also be downloaded.
 The application includes automatic language detection based on system settings; currently supported languages are English (default for unsupported languages), Czech, and German.

 # Final Information